Cregagh: Notable people

-The late footballer George Best grew up in the Cregagh Estate, and as a boy played football on the open playing fields at the centre of the estate.
+The late footballer George Best grew up in the Cregagh Estate (No. 16 Burren Way), and as a boy played football on the open playing fields at the centre of the estate.
 These playing fields, Cregagh Green, are now protected for community recreation in perpetuity as a Fields in Trust Active Space.
 Best's funeral originated from Burren Way where his father continued to live until his death in April 2008.
 George Best is commemorated by a mural in the Cregagh estate and formerly by another on the Woodstock Road.

 Singer-songwriter David McWilliams, who achieved mainstream success with his song "Days of Pearly Spencer", was born in the Cregagh estate although he moved to Ballymena at an early age.

 Former Democratic Unionist Party (DUP) politician Iris Robinson grew up in the Cregagh estate and met her husband, future First Minister of Northern Ireland Peter Robinson, at Castlereagh College, where they both studied.

 Politics

 Sections of the Woodstock and Cregagh roads mark the official boundary between the Westminster constituencies of Belfast East and Belfast South, with the area being divided between the two.
 This division is replicated in the Belfast East and Belfast South Stormont constituencies, which make use of the same electoral map.
 In local government, the area falls under the authority of Belfast City Council, with the roads running through the Titanic and Lisnasharragh district electoral areas (DEAs).

 The Cregagh area also lends its name to one of the Lisnasharragh DEA's six wards.
 With the upper Cregagh Road forming the ward's eastern edge, it encompasses the Cregagh Estate and streets as far south as Upper Knockbreda Road, and as far west as Knockbreda Park and Mount Merrion Avenue.
-As part of the DEA, Cregagh has been represented by Councillors Michael Long and Eric Hanvey (Alliance Party of Northern Ireland) (APNI), Brian Smyth (Green Party), (Alderman) Tommy Sandford and Sammy Douglas (DUP), and Séamus De Faoite (Social Democratic and Labour Party) since June 2022.
-Sandford, a former UVF prisoner who became a community worker in Cregagh, had been a member of the Progressive Unionist Party (PUP) but left in 2009 over its continuing links to the loyalist paramilitary group, joining the DUP the following year.
+As part of the DEA, Cregagh has been represented by Councillors Michael Long and Eric Hanvey (Alliance Party of Northern Ireland) (APNI), Brian Smyth (Green Party), Davy Douglas and Bradley Ferguson (DUP), and Séamus De Faoite (Social Democratic and Labour Party) since May 2023.

 The ward lies within the Belfast East constituencies.
 Following the 2022 Assembly election, Naomi Long and Peter McReynolds (APNI), Joanne Bunting and David Brooks (DUP), and Andy Allen (Ulster Unionist Party) (UUP) have represented the area as Members of the Legislative Assembly (MLAs).
 Gavin Robinson (DUP) has represented the constituency in the House of Commons since 2015.
 East Belfast has historically been strongly Unionist, with Nationalist parties consistently performing poorly at elections, and Cregagh reflects this trend.
 However, the constituency does have a strong centrist presence, appearing to be something of a stronghold for the Alliance Party.
 It is between this party and the DUP, which has proven to be the dominant political rivalry in the area.